UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

   map-section-left-mul-multivar-Ω :
     type-multivar-Ω I A∗ → type-multivar-Ω I A∗ → type-multivar-Ω I A∗ map-section-left-mul-multivar-Ω a =
-    mul-multivar-Ω I∗ A∗ (inv-multivar-Ω I∗ A∗ a)
+    mul-multivar-Ω I∗ A∗ (right-inv-multivar-Ω I∗ A∗ a)

   is-section-map-section-left-mul-multivar-Ω :
     (a : type-multivar-Ω I A∗) →
     is-section (mul-multivar-Ω I∗ A∗ a) (map-section-left-mul-multivar-Ω a) is-section-map-section-left-mul-multivar-Ω a x =
     equational-reasoning
-    mul-multivar-Ω I∗ A∗ a (mul-multivar-Ω I∗ A∗ (inv-multivar-Ω I∗ A∗ a) x) ＝ mul-multivar-Ω I∗ A∗ (mul-multivar-Ω I∗ A∗ a (inv-multivar-Ω I∗ A∗ a)) x by inv (associative-mul-multivar-Ω I∗ A∗ a (inv-multivar-Ω I∗ A∗ a) x) ＝ mul-multivar-Ω I∗ A∗ (refl-multivar-Ω I A∗) x by
+    mul-multivar-Ω I∗ A∗ a (mul-multivar-Ω I∗ A∗ (right-inv-multivar-Ω I∗ A∗ a) x) ＝ mul-multivar-Ω I∗ A∗ (mul-multivar-Ω I∗ A∗ a (right-inv-multivar-Ω I∗ A∗ a)) x by inv (associative-mul-multivar-Ω I∗ A∗ a (right-inv-multivar-Ω I∗ A∗ a) x) ＝ mul-multivar-Ω I∗ A∗ (refl-multivar-Ω I A∗) x by
       ap